Join

 Love honey bees, but from an Agricultural angle?

 Consider contacting Dr. Geoffrey Williams, in the Department of Entomology & Plant Pathology.
-Aka, the Other Bee Lab at Auburn University.
+Aka, the AU Bee Lab at Auburn University.